Autonomous Region of Bougainville: Economy

 Yields from the two main exports, cocoa and copra, returned to pre-civil war levels in 2007.
 Largely operated by Europeans, Asians, churches and corporations, large-scale commercial plantations, which were responsible for a significant share of production before the civil war, are now used by smaller local operators.
 Further processing is done by small cocoa dryers promoted by AusAid.

 Bougainville Region is the most productive in all of PNG for cocoa.
 Omuru et al., 2001 find households farming cacao (Theobroma cacao) average an income of US$215/year.
 The Cocoa Pod Borer (Conopomorpha cramerella) was considered a large risk for invasion here due to its invasion of nearby areas of Southeast Asia including East New Britain.
 There was great interest in modelling and phytosanitation practices to forestall its introduction.
 Unfortunately CPB did arrive here and in 2011 the World Bank's Productive Partnerships in Agriculture Project was created to help farmers control the insect.
 From the 2009 production level, bean tonnage fell by over 41% by 2014 (although this also includes trees aging out).
 The Tinputz area including Namatoa had been the highest-producing part of the region and has seen many farms be abandoned and return to jungle.
 PPAP hopes to revive the industry around Namatoa.
 Cryptolaemus sinestria is a mealybug of cacao trees here, observed at a Buka agricultural station.

 Termites are common agricultural pests in Bougainville.
 Microcerotermes biroi and Nasutitermes novanimhebridarum are pests of coconut (Cocos nucifera).
 N. novanimhebridarum is also a pest of cacao (Theobroma cacao) here.
 Termite pests found here tend to be shared with many of the nearby islands.

+In April 2026, President of the Autonomous Region of Bougainville, Ishmael Toroama, announced the launch of the region’s first airline, Bougainville Wings, based at Buka Airport.
+The airline is a joint venture between the Autonomous Bougainville Government (ABG) and Outback Aviation, with Bougainville holding a 70% stake.